Next Steps After Receiving Your Financial Aid Award Undergraduate

 Step 4: Review Your Bill

 You can view your bill by clicking “Student Account Services” after logging into MyAccess.
-If you have any questions about paying your bill, setting up a payment plan, or accessing your refund, contact the Office of Billing and Payment Services.
+If you have any questions about paying your bill, setting up a payment plan, or accessing your refund, contact the Office of Revenue and Receivables.

 You will be notified by email when a billing statement has been issued.
 Bills are generally issued in mid-June and mid-November.
 If you accepted your financial aid in MyAccess those amounts will appear on your billing statement as memo credits until actual funds are disbursed and it will reduce the amount that you must pay.